Department of Numbers

 Dallas-Fort Worth-Arlington, Texas Unemployment

-The BLS reported that the unemployment rate for Dallas fell 0.3 percentage points in December 2011 to 7.7%.
-For the same month, the metro unemployment rate was 0.1 percentage points lower than the Texas rate.
-The unemployment rate in Dallas peaked in September 2011 at 8.4% and is now 0.7 percentage points lower.
+The BLS reported that the unemployment rate for Dallas rose 0.1 percentage points in March 2023 to 3.7%.
+For the same month, the metro unemployment rate was 0.3 percentage points lower than the Texas rate.
+The unemployment rate in Dallas peaked in April 2020 at 12.4% and is now 8.7 percentage points lower.
+From a post peak low of 3.4% in June 2022, the unemployment rate has now grown by 0.3 percentage points.
 You can also compare Dallas unemployment with unemployment in other cities.

 Unemployment Rate: Dallas, Texas, National